-Like copyright, an unregistered design may also be protected and unauthorised use of someone else's unregistered design could result in civil action in a court.
-For more information on unregistered design protection see the ACID (Anti Copying In Design) (opens in a new window) website.
+Like copyright, an unregistered design is automatically protected and unauthorised use of someone else's unregistered design could result in civil action in a court.

 It is a criminal offence to deliberately copy or deal in infringing copies of registered designs.